fever324/NLP-Projects/Project4/report.md

 ### 7. Future Work
+Eventually we want to have this application used by comedy show editors to evaluate how funny their transcripts are, therefore the next steps of this applicaiton include laugh points automatic detecion.
+Currently we are relying on mechanic turks to do this work for us, if we are able to automatically detect laugh points and evaluate them, it would greatly reduce the time for humor evaluation.

+Another feature we can have in the future is to combine the scores of each laugh points and evuate the entire episode based on them.
+This can include what percentage of time that people are laughing in one episode, and how happy they will be at the end of the episode.

 ### 8. Individual Member Contribution
 Hongfei Li: Part1, 3, 6, 7
 Shibo Zang: Part2, 4, 5